One of the worst feelings in the world.

 What if a confrontation and/or resolution simply are not possibilities?

-I truly believe in resolution when it is possible, but resolution isn’t always obtainable…and it isn’t always in the best interest of the wounded party either, especially if the offender continues to be hurtful and offensive.
+I truly believe in resolution when it is possible, but resolution isn’t always obtainable…and it isn’t always in the best interest of the wounded party either, especially in difficult situations such as if an offender committed murder or great malice.

 A great book to read on this topic is Boundaries by Dr. Henry Cloud & Dr. John Townsend.

-I also think in situations where there is a great amount of damage, it can be necessary to meet with a trusted pastor or a professional counselor to personally help work the situation out spiritually and emotionally…and they can also give wise counsel on the matter and discuss if it is wise to even confront someone.
+If the conflict is among family, I think in situations where there is a great amount of damage, it can be necessary to meet with a trusted pastor or a professional counselor to personally help work the situation out spiritually and emotionally…and they can also give wise counsel on the matter and discuss it further.

 I chose not to confront the offenders because I never felt a peace about doing so.
 I instead chose to trust God completely in the situation and entrusted the details to Him.